Are you pregnant?

 As usual, in this article, you’d find out all you need to know about this strange but interesting line.

 Oh yes, we know you consider these hormones to be the ultimate culprit of every weird thing that happens to you; from unexplained mood swings to that pimple that comes out of nowhere.
 Pregnancy is no different, and your hormones will be at it for nine long months.

 Fluctuating hormones during pregnancy cause your body to produce more melanin which is responsible for pigmentation.
 This extra pigmentation thus makes the linea nigra appear darker.

 In fact, your skin may become hyperpigmented or darkened during pregnancy.
+But of course, the use of a good hyperpigmentation soap can help.
 Apart from your linea nigra, you may notice darkening on your forehead, cheeks, and areolas.

 You may even notice dark lines around your vagina too.